justin-xing/justin-xing/README.md

 - 👋 Hi, my name is Justin Xing, AKA @Shocake, a Double Degree BCS/BBA student at UWaterloo and Laurier!
 - 👀 I’m interested in entrepreneurship - there are so many things to do, learn, and succeed at!
-- 🌱 I’m currently learning how to get better at programming in general - I do like machine learning...
+- 🌱 I’m currently learning how to get better at programming in general
 - 💞️ I’m looking to collaborate on anything and everything!
 - 📫 How to reach me: justin.xing@uwaterloo.com